justWhistle CSE Training

 We have run hundreds of training courses, conferences and workshops throughout the UK in the last six years.

-- We delivered awareness raising sessions to 1066 children and young people in schools and other settings in Derbyshire and 113 parents and carers.
+- We delivered awareness raising sessions to 796 children and young people in schools and other settings in Derbyshire and 113 parents and carers.

 Protecting children at risk of CSE is everyone’s responsibility